piku/piku.github.io/docs/install/INSTALL-ubuntu-18.04-bionic.md

 # Installation on Ubuntu 18.04 LTS (Bionic)

+!!!
+Note
-> This is a standalone, distribution-specific version of `INSTALL.md`.
+    This is a standalone, distribution-specific version of `INSTALL.md`.
 You do not need to read or follow the original file, but can refer to it for generic steps like setting up SSH keys (which are assumed to be common knowledge here)

 `piku` setup is simplified in Bionic, since it can take advantage of some packaging improvements in [uWSGI][uwsgi] and does not require a custom `systemd` service.
 Since Bionic also ships with Python 3.6, this is an ideal environment for new deployments on both Intel and ARM devices.